 To check the facet structure Study 1 delivered, multiple confirmatory factor analyses were calculated via Mplus following an analogue procedure to Study 1.
 First, measurement models were estimated for all facets, using WLSMV as the estimator.
+In a final model, all five domain structural models were integrated using ESEM.
 Model fit was determined based on the guide lines mentioned above.
-In a final model, all five domain structural models were integrated using ESEM.

 Step 2 – Testing for measurement invariance.

 In a next step, measurement invariance between German and US samples was examined.
-We followed the procedure suggested by Sass (2011) and tested configural, factorial and strong factorial invariance.
+We followed the procedure suggested by Sass (2011) and tested configural, factorial, and strong factorial invariance.
 The cutoffs suggested by Chen (2007) were applied to compare model fits.
 According to this configural measurement invariance can be assumed when the same item is associated with the same factor in each domain, while the factor loadings can differ.
 If the factor loadings of each item would not differ between the samples, factorial measurement invariance can be assumed.
 Strong factorial measurement invariance can be assumed when on top of that the intercepts of each item are equal.
 The limit to factorial measurement invariance was set to CFI < .01, RMSEA < .015 and SRMR < .03, at which the limit to strong factorial measurement invariance was set to CFI < .01, RMSEA < .015, SRMR < .01 (Chen, 2007).

 Results